pboling/debug_logging/README.md

 See the example class below, and the specs.

-**NOTE ON** `Rails.logger` - It will probably be nil in your initializer, so setting the `config.logger` to `Rails.logger` there will result in setting it to `nil`, which means the default will end up being used: `Logger.new(STDOUT)`.
+**NOTE ON** `Rails.logger` - It will probably be nil in your initializer, so setting the `config.logger` to `Rails.logger` there will result in setting it to `nil`, which means the default will end up being used: `Logger.new($stdout)`.
 Instead just config the logger in your application.rb, or anytime later, but *before your classes get loaded* and start inheriting the config:

 ```ruby
 DebugLogging.configuration.logger = Rails.logger